30527 - SEMINARIO DI CRITICAL THINKING / CRITICAL THINKING SEMINAR

 |Continuous assessment||Partial exams||General exam|

 Students have their grade recorded simply as a pass or fail.
-The seminar includes a continuous assessment or, alternatively, a final examination.

 - Slides presented during the seminar.